theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ## Headers and schemas

-After much experimentation we managed to automatically read 7,390 CSV-files.
-All of them have, of course, header names that can be analysed.
-For example, we see that a typical CSV-file on data.gov.uk has eight columns.
+After much experimentation we managed to import 7,390 CSV-files.
+All of them have header names, of course, that can be analysed.
+For example, we see that a typical CSV-file on data.gov.uk has eight headers.

+There is also a peculiar spike at 41 headers.
+Some of them have the data arranged in only one row and with many different columns.
+The prevalent theme are various ways of counting payroll staff.

+##### Figure 3.
+Histogram of the number of headers (columns)
 ![header-length](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/header-length-histogram.png)

 What are the most popular header names?
 We had to clean up a lot of the names because in its raw format, you'll get "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we get the following table.
 They may not be representative overall because only the machine-readable CSVs feature, but show how common certain data types are.